Nikopol, Ukraine: General information

 Renamed by the Russian Empire into Slaviansk and later Nikopol (after Νικόπολις), the city has a rich preceding history.
-Between 1638 and 1652, it was the settlement of Mykytyn Rih (Микитин Ріг, literally Mykyta's bend or Mykyta's horn), the capital of the Zaporizhian Sich.
+Between 1638 and 1652, it was the settlement of Mykytyn Rih (Микитин Ріг, lit.
+'Mykyta's Cape'), a capital of the Zaporozhian Sich.
 It was one of the main crossings over the Dnieper, located on the shore of the Great Meadow.

 The 1911 edition of Encyclopedia Britannica gave the following description of Nikopol: "It was formerly called Nikitin Rog, and occupies an elongated peninsula between two arms of the Dnieper at a point where its banks are low and marshy, and has been for centuries one of the places where the middle Dnieper can most conveniently be crossed."

 In 1900, its 21,282 inhabitants were Ukrainians, Jews and Mennonites, who carry on agriculture and shipbuilding.
-The old Sich, or fortified camp of the Zaporozhian Cossacks, brilliantly described in N. V. Gogol's novel Taras Bulba (1834) was situated a little higher up the river.
+The former Sich, or fortified camp of the Zaporozhian Cossacks, brilliantly described in N. V. Gogol's novel Taras Bulba (1834) was situated a little higher up the river.
 Several graves in the vicinity recall the battles fought to possess this important strategic point.

-One of the graves, close to the town, contained, along with other Scythian antiquities, a well-known precious vase representing the capture of wild horses.
-Even now Nikopol, which is situated on the highway from Dnipro to Kherson, is the point where the "salt-highway" of the Chumaks (Ukrainian salt-carriers) to the Crimea crossed the Dnipro.
-Nikopol is, further, one of the chief places on the lower Dnieper for the export of corn, linseed, hemp, and wool.
+One of the graves, close to the town, contained, along with other Scythian antiquities, a precious vase representing the capture of wild horses.
+In the early 20th century Nikopol, which is situated on the highway from Dnipro to Kherson, was the point where the "salt-highway" of the Chumaks (Ukrainian salt-carriers) to the Crimea crossed the Dnipro.
+Nikopol was, further, one of the chief places on the lower Dnieper for the export of corn, linseed, hemp, and wool.

 History

 Archaeological excavations

 According to archaeological excavations, the city's area was populated as early as the Neolithic epoch in the 4th millennium BCE as evidenced by remnants of a settlement discovered on banks of Mala Kamianka River.
-In burial mounds from the copper-bronze epoch of the 3rd-1st millenniums BCE were found stone and bronze tools, clay sharp-bottomed ornamental dishes.
-Also found were burials from the Scythian-Sarmatian period, between the 2nd century BCE and the 2nd century CE.
+In burial mounds from the copper–bronze epoch of the 3rd–1st millenniums BCE were found stone and bronze tools, clay sharp-bottomed ornamental dishes.
+Also found were burials from the Scythian–Sarmatian period, between the 2nd century BCE and the 2nd century CE.